4. Quantification Methods

 QuaPy offers an implementation of QuaNet, a deep learning model presented in:

+This model requires torch to be installed.
+QuaNet also requires a classifier that can provide embedded representations of the inputs.
+In the original paper, QuaNet was tested using an LSTM as the base classifier.
 In the following example, we show an instantiation of QuaNet that instead uses CNN as a probabilistic classifier, taking its last layer representation as the document embedding:

 import quapy as qp